 Map area of objects in tiles#

 In this notebook, we will segment nuclei in tiles and measure their area.
-We will then save the resulting are area map again as tiles in a zarr file.
+We will then save the resulting area map again as tiles in a zarr file.
 This strategy can be used to process data that as a whole does not fit in computer memory.

 import zarr